Regulation Guide

 Licence: ASIC AFSL 491139 | Entity: eToro AUS Capital Ltd | Since: 2019 Verify on ASIC Professional Registers →

-The global eToro group is regulated in multiple jurisdictions including FCA (UK) and CySEC (EU).
-Australian clients trade with eToro AUS Capital Ltd specifically, which is the ASIC-authorised entity.
-Note that eToro's social trading and copy trading features mean your trading outcomes are linked to those of other users — verify that your account is indeed with the AUS Capital entity and not an offshore group entity.
+The global eToro group holds FCA and CySEC authorisation as well.
+Australian clients trade with eToro AUS Capital Ltd — the ASIC-authorised entity.
+One thing worth understanding with eToro specifically: the social trading and copy trading features mean your account's performance is tied to other users' decisions.
+Confirm that your account documentation names eToro AUS Capital Ltd, not one of the offshore group entities.

 Key finding: Newer ASIC licence (2019), no enforcement history.
 Verify your entity is eToro AUS Capital Ltd rather than the global entity.
 Full safety investigation: Is eToro Safe? →